Latest: State of Commercial Recycling in Omaha

 Here are the contributing factors:

-1. People contaminating the stream with food, liquid and other non-recyclable materials
+1. People contaminate the stream with food, liquid, and other non-recyclable materials

 2. Waste haulers taking materials to inadequate MRF’s